theupdateframework/go-tuf/README.md

 If the signature does not verify, it will not be added.

+#### `tuf refresh --snapshot-threshold=2 --timestamp-threshold=1`

+Update the timestamp and/or snapshop expiration time if either is set to expire within the given number of hours.

+This command is usual for automation tools that try to keep the metadata fresh.

 #### Usage of environment variables

 The `tuf` CLI supports receiving passphrases via environment variables in